This article walks through the process of creating and editing a content request form, including the individual steps of our form-creation wizard.

 The Divvy Details

-One or multiple request forms can be created to help you manage a myriad of initiatives, content types, channels, etc. Each form can have up to 10 fields with eight of them being user-defined fields.
+One or multiple request forms can be created to help you manage a myriad of initiatives, content types, channels, etc. Each form can have up to 15 fields with 13 of them being user-defined fields.

 To get started from the Content Requests Admin, click the Create New Form button in the upper right to initiate the form building process (a five-step wizard).